Kavinsky

 Vincent Belorgey (born 31 July 1975), known professionally as Kavinsky, is a French musician, producer, DJ, and actor.
 His production style is reminiscent of the electropop film soundtracks of the 1980s.
 Kavinsky claims that his music is inspired by thousands of movies he watched as a young boy and that he has cherry-picked the best parts from them, consolidating them into one concept.
-Kavinsky has been compared to many similar French house artists, including Daft Punk and Danger.
+Kavinsky has been compared to many similar French house artists, including Danger and French duo Daft Punk.
 He achieved greater mainstream recognition after his song "Nightcall" was featured in the 2011 film Drive.
 His debut studio album, OutRun, was released in 2013.

 Biography

-After many years as an actor, Kavinsky's musical career started in 2005 after being inspired by his close friends Jackson Fourgeaud and Quentin Dupieux, the latter director also included Kavinsky's music in his film Steak.
+After years as an actor, Kavinsky's musical career started in 2005 after being inspired by his close friends Jackson Fourgeaud and Quentin Dupieux, the latter director also included Kavinsky's music in his film Steak.
 During this period Kavinsky produced his first single "Testarossa Autodrive" which was inspired by the Testarossa model of Ferrari (one of which Vincent drives in real life).
 Kavinsky presented the single to Quentin, who in turn presented it to a record label he had access to because of his filming career, and Kavinsky signed with Record Makers.

 Kavinsky went on to release three EPs on the Record Makers label: Teddy Boy in 2006, 1986 a year later, and Nightcall with Lovefoxxx of CSS in 2010.
 Kavinsky toured alongside Daft Punk, The Rapture, Justice, and SebastiAn in 2007.

 The SebastiAn remix of "Testarossa Autodrive" off the 1986 EP is featured in the video games Grand Theft Auto IV and Gran Turismo 5 Prologue.
 Kavinsky's single "Nightcall" was featured in the opening credits of the film Drive, and became a major hit soon after.

 In December 2012 he released "ProtoVision" and on 25 February 2013 released his debut studio album OutRun.

 In November 2021, he returned from his seven year hiatus with the lead single "Renegade" from his second studio album Reborn.
 The song is produced by Gaspard Augé and Victor Le Masne.

+In 2024 Kavinsky performed Nightcall alongside Phoenix and Angèle at the 2024 Summer Olympics closing ceremony in Paris.